a-nady/PopWords/README.md

 # PopWords
-Sort words of a document based on frequency, scarcity, or name
+Small portable program to analyze words of a input excluding the common ones (the, a, it, etc.), useful for word clouds or data visualization.
+Takes a parameters document and document to read as input.